 As an Amazon Associate, I earn from qualifying purchases.

-An easy step-by-step tutorial on Canning Pineapple.
+An easy step-by-step tutorial on canning pineapple in a water bath canner.
 This simple recipe for preserved pineapple is perfect for newbies and experienced canners alike.
 Instructions include low-sugar and no-sugar options.

 3 pint jars of canned pineapple on a white board with a full pineapple and a bowl of pineapple